If it’s hard for you to get kids to listen to your instructions, the following dialogue will sound familiar to you:

 “IF YOU DON’T COME RIGHT NOW, NO T.V.
 FOR A WEEK!!!”
 Running to the door.

 If it sounds like this process is somewhat slow, you are right.
 It is supposed to be.
-These multiple, sequential steps will set the stage for the delivery of your message and subsequent first time obedience.
-Test it out and see if it works for you.
+These simple, sequential steps will set the stage for the delivery of your message and increase the likelihood that your child will respond quickly.